Classes & Training at EYC

 Spencer started sailing at the EYC at eight years old and has loved the sport ever since.
 He is a US Sailing Level II certified instructor.
 This will be his fifth summer teaching sailing and his second season with the EYC.
 It will be Spencer’s first year as the Director of the EYC.
 You will often see Spencer grilling out at the EYC, cruising around Eagle harbor, or on the golf course at Peninsula State Park.
 While he loves heavy wind laser sailing, Spencer’s favorite aspect of sailing is passing along the lessons and knowledge that he was taught at the EYC onto the next generation of sailors.
 In the fall of 2021, Spencer will be returning to the University of Georgia where he is pursuing a degree in Biology and plans on eventually attending Med school.
 He cannot wait for the summer to start and to fire up the grills down on the dock.

-Adeline “Addie” Roza is a rising senior at Seattle Prep High School in Seattle, Washington.
-She has been sailing at Ephraim Yacht Club for the last nine years and loves it more and more with each year.
-This will be her third year working at the yacht club and second year teaching.
-She loves sailing at sunset in Eagle Harbor, and her favorite sailboats are the 420 and the Sunfish.
-Addie has her US Sailing Level 1 certification.
-She also enjoys running (especially in Peninsula State Park) and is the captain of her high school’s cross-country team.
-Her favorite thing about the EYC is the community and, of course, donut day.
+Adeline Roza is a graduating senior at Seattle Prep High School.
+She has been sailing at Ephraim Yacht Club for the last ten years and loves it more and more with each year.
+This will be her forth year working at the yacht club and third year teaching.
+She loves sailing during sunset in Eagle Harbor, and her favorite sailboats is the 420 and Sunfish.
+She has her US Sailing Level 1 certification.
+She loves to run and race, and her favorite spot to do so in Door County is the Peninsula State Park; she is also the captain of her high school’s cross-country and track team.
+Her favorite thing about the EYC is the strong and supportive community made up of people from all around the world!
+And, of course, donut day!
 She cannot wait for summer lessons to start!

 Two week classes